logsem/iris-nextgen/README.md

 ## Development

-The `main` branch is currently developed using Coq version 8.17.1.
+The `main` branch is currently developed using Coq version 8.17.1. and coq-equations version 1.3+8.17

 ### Clone